Custom Orthotics

 3. For sport performance - Orthotics can help improve performance in running sports by improving running gait efficiency and optimizing lower limb biomechanics.

-Common conditions that custom orthotics can help with:
+Research shows that custom orthotics can help with:

-• Plantar fasciitis
+• Plantar fasciitis and other types of heel pain

 • Shin splints

-• Hallux valgus and rigidus
+• Hallux valgus and rigidus (big toe deformity and pain)

-• Toe and ankle osteoarthritis
+• Big toe and ankle joint arthritis

 • Achilles tendinitis

-• Knee pain, hip pain
+• Knee pain, hip pain - hip and knee ligament and joint pain (arthritis)

 Biomechanical foot issues that custom orthotics can help with: